Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Introduction

-From a neutronics perspective, a principal performance metric for D–T fusion reactors is the tritium breeding ratio (TBR), defined as the ratio between the time-dependent tritium production rate in the breeding blanket and the tritium consumption rate as fusion fuel \cite{kuan.1999,zheng.2015,sawan.2006,malang.2009,abdou.2021,clark.2025}.
-While tritium self-sufficiency requires at minimum $\mathrm{TBR} \geq 1$, practical considerations, including inventory losses, processing delays, and the need for safety and operational margins, necessitate operating regimes in which $\mathrm{TBR}$ exceeds unity by a non-negligible amount \cite{kuan.1999,zheng.2015,sawan.2006,malang.2009,abdou.2021}.
-Comprehensive Monte Carlo neutronics and burnup analyzes demonstrate that TBR exhibits a nonlinear dependence on blanket geometry, material composition, and neutron energy spectra, and that securing sufficient breeding margins within realistic blanket configurations constitutes a stringent and nontrivial constraint on overall reactor feasibility \cite{kuan.1999,zheng.2015,sawan.2006,malang.2009,abdou.2021,Morgan_2013_2,clark.2025,abdou.2020}.
+Comprehensive Monte Carlo neutronics and burnup analyzes demonstrate that TBR exhibits a nonlinear dependence on blanket geometry, material composition, and neutron energy spectra, and that securing sufficient breeding margins within realistic blanket configurations constitutes a stringent and nontrivial constraint on overall reactor feasibility \cite{kuan.1999,zheng.2015,sawan.2006,malang.2009,abdou.2021,morgan.2013_2,clark.2025,abdou.2021}.

-In parallel, lithium also appears in high-intensity neutron-source concepts based on deuteron beams incident on high-speed liquid Li jets, such as the International Fusion Materials Irradiation Facility - DEMO Oriented NEutron Source (IFMIF-DONES) \cite{knaster.2016,dovidio.2023,hassanein.1996,moslang.2008}.
+In parallel, Li also appears in high-intensity neutron-source concepts based on D beams incident on high-speed liquid Li jets, such as the International Fusion Materials Irradiation Facility - DEMO Oriented NEutron Source (IFMIF-DONES) \cite{knaster.2016,dovidio.2023,hassanein.1996,moslang.2008}.
 In these facilities, the D-Li stripping reaction is used to generate neutron spectra similar to those from D-T fusion, exposing test materials to fusion-relevant conditions \cite{knaster.2016,dovidio.2023,hassanein.1996,moslang.2008}.
-The free-surface Li jet in IFMIF-type systems must withstand substantial energy and momentum deposition from the deuteron beam, which drives strong thermal gradients, surface perturbations, and flow instabilities that place additional design and operating constraints on the target and associated heat-removal systems \cite{knaster.2016,dovidio.2023,hassanein.1996,moslang.2008,flament.1992}.
+The free-surface Li jet in IFMIF-type systems must withstand substantial energy and momentum deposition from the D beam, which drives strong thermal gradients, surface perturbations, and flow instabilities that place additional design and operating constraints on the target and associated heat-removal systems \cite{knaster.2016,dovidio.2023,hassanein.1996,moslang.2008,flament.1992}.